javaidiqbal11/Patient_Fall_Prevention/README.md

 ```

 ## Importent Points
-Here are the short and precise points based on the repository:
+Here are the short and precise points:

 - `Pose Estimation`: OpenPose-based pose estimation technique.
 - `Multipose or Single Pose`: Multi-pose estimation for detecting multiple persons.